The 3 Best Stretches for Snow Skiing

 Types of skiing include Alpine skiing, Nordic Skiing, Nordic jumping, free style skiing, telemark skiing, and backcountry skiing.
 Although not a contact sport, high speeds, high impact collisions, awkward landings and great forces at work on the knee joints make it injury prone.

 Skiing is a high speed sport that requires strength, endurance, balance, skill, and co-ordination.
-Muscles involved are the quadriceps, hamstrings, glutes, abdominals and those of the lower back and arms.
+The major muscles involved are the quadriceps, hamstrings, glutes, abdominal’s and those of the lower back and shoulders.

 Most Common Snow Skiing Injuries